 Why Should I Clean My Siding?

-Power washing tends to be the most effective, because of the strength and force of the water.
-It can usually get stuck-on gunk, as well as remove beehives and hornet’s nests from the eaves.
-Another reason to clean siding is for the curb appeal.
-When the exterior of a home looks nice, it adds increased value and appearance to the street and neighborhood in general.
+Power washing tends to be the most effective because of the strength and force of the water.
+It can usually take off the stuck-on gunk and remove beehives and hornet’s nests from the eaves.
+Another reason to clean siding is for the curb appeal aspect.
+When a home’s exterior looks nice, it adds increased value and appearance to the street and neighborhood in general.
 Also, if you move, it can boost the potential buyer’s interest.